bediger4000/interviewquestions/README.md

 * [Great Tree List Recursion Problem, C](https://github.com/bediger4000/tree-list-recursion-c)
 * [Pour water from jug to jug](https://github.com/bediger4000/egyptian-waterjar-puzzle) just to get a non-jugful amount.
 * [Kaprekar's Constant](https://github.com/bediger4000/kaprekar)
-* [Flipping N fair coins](https://github.com/bediger4000/fair-coin-flipping), eliminating all the come up tails, then repeating.
+* [Flipping N fair coins](https://github.com/bediger4000/fair-coin-flipping), eliminating all that come up tails, then repeating.
 * [Soundex algorithm](https://github.com/bediger4000/soundex), Soundex in Go.
 * [Roman numerals to decimal](https://github.com/bediger4000/romannumerals)
+* [Sort list](https://github.com/bediger4000/reverselistsort) using only an array-reverse operation.

 I've tried to either solve them in a uniqure or lesser-known fashion, or explore them more fully.
 I've also tried to include an analysis of the question,